d12frosted/elpa-mirror/gnu/consult-readme.txt

     literally, escape the space with a backslash.
 The `filter-string' is passed to the /fast/ Emacs filtering to further narrow down the list of matches.
-This is particularly useful if you are using an advanced completion style like orderless. `consult-grep' supports preview.
-If the `consult-project-function' returns non-nil, `consult-grep'
+This is particularly useful if you are using an advanced completion style like orderless. `consult-grep' supports
-    searches the current project directory.
+    preview. `consult-grep' searches the current [project directory] if a project is found.
 Otherwise the `default-directory' is searched.
 If `consult-grep' is invoked with prefix argument `C-u M-s g', you can specify one or more comma-separated files and directories manually.
   • `consult-find', `consult-fd', `consult-locate': Find file by matching the path against a regexp.
 Like for `consult-grep', either the project root or the current directory is the root directory for